mackay218/black_goat_pizza/README.md

 # Black Goat Pizza

-An application that simulateds a pizza parlor's online ordering and admin view.
+An application that simulates a pizza parlor's online ordering and admin view.

 ## Built With